alllexxx1/alien_invasion/README.md

 ---
 ## 👽 About the Project 👽

 Alien invasion is a copycat of the game that was popular once upon a time, in the early days of video games.
-Overall it has the same name.
+After all, it even has got the same name.

 ---